Bayesian Structure Learning in Sparse Gaussian Graphical Models: Appendix 1: Proof of theorem 1

-The first expression says that inters the set $\mathcal{F}$ due to the deaths must be matched by leaves that set due to the births, and vice versa for the second part.
+The first expression says edges that enter the set $\mathcal{F}$ due to the deaths must be matched by edges that leave that set due to the births, and vice versa for the second part.